omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 ## Dataset Description

-The dataset provides detailed information on Olympic athletes and their performances over a span of 120 years.
-Each instance in the dataset corresponds to an individual athlete competing in an Olympic event.
+The dataset provides detailed information on Olympic competitors and their performances over a span of 120 years.
+Each instance in the dataset corresponds to an country and year competing in an Olympic event.
 The dataset contains the following key attributes:

 - **Country**: The team or country the athlete represents
-- **Sex**: Gender of the athlete (M or F)
-- **Team**: The team or country the athlete represents
-- **NOC**: National Olympic Committee code for the team
-- **Games**: The year and season of the Olympic Games (e.g., "2016 Summer")
 - **Year**: The year of the Olympic Games
-- **City**: The host city of the Olympic Games
+- **GDP**: The GDP of the country
-- **Sport**: The sport the athlete competed in
-- **Event**: The specific event the athlete participated in
 - **Medal**: The medal the country won (Gold, Silver, Bronze, or NA if no medal)
+- **Population**: The population of the country

 ## Goals